- Fraud Protection

 - Change your PINs and passwords as often as you can.

-- Do not share even One-Time PINs to anyone.
+- Do not share your One-Time PINs to anyone.

 - Make sure that your password is not based on your personal information.
 Use combination of at least six characters and cases, without repeating any digit or character more than once.